According to Gallup, just 12% of workers strongly agree that their company does a great job of onboarding new hires.

 What is a training manual?

-A training manual is an method of ensuring that anyone carrying out a certain task or using a new product is doing so in a way that best fits the required processes and ethos of your business.
+A training manual ensures that anyone carrying out a certain task or using a new product is doing so in a way that best fits the processes and ethos of your business.
 It can also help define a standard and consistent approach to your processes, especially between employees with similar roles.

-There is no point in constantly reinventing the wheel – a good training manual promotes efficiency, providing each individual with straightforward instructions and a definitive guide which should answer most, if not all, of their pertinent questions.
+A good training manual promotes efficiency and provides employees with straightforward instructions and a definitive guide, which should answer most, if not all, of their work-related questions.

 Step 1 – Define your objectives